OpenZeppelin/cairo-contracts/docs/Account.md

 While the interface is agnostic of signature validation schemes, this implementation assumes there's a public-private key pair controlling the Account.
 That's why the `constructor` function expects a `public_key` parameter to set it.
 Since there's also a `set_public_key()` method, accounts can be effectively transferred.

-Note that although the current implementation works only with StarkKeys, Ethereum's ECDSA algorithm is expected to be supported in the future.
+Note that although the current implementation works only with StarkKeys, support for Ethereum's ECDSA algorithm will be added in the future.

 ### Signer utility